vishal929/Massive-Data-CS543/README.md

 Please refer to bfr_clusters.ipynb for an example of batched execution/clustering.
 The first few cells are preparing and normalizing the data, while the last cell is the clustering loop for each partition.

+## Cluster Analysis
+You can view elbow plots in the notebooks titled plot_elbow_*.ipynb.
+Also, you can view the cluster analysis for the CURE algorithm in the notebooks under the folder cluster_analysis.

+## Deep Learning
+We implement and train feedforward networks for 2 tasks: regression and binary classification for departure delays.
+Basically, the former task is to predict the delay in minutes, while the latter task is to just predict if there is a delay or not.
+We receive decent results for the categorical task, but sub-par results for the regression task with our architecture.
+All of our deep learning logic is under the deep_learning folder.
+The data splits, models, and training/test logs are available at the Drive [link](https://drive.google.com/drive/folders/1gDONjpM9gBYyLcgn1S3Sw5Chu5NICH5E?usp=sharing)